L78k3/grimmora-pages/content/World/Grimmora/Locations/Buildings/Auriel's Church.md

 - **Magical predatory vines** - Actively hostile plant life
 - **[[Ice Troll]]** - Emerged when we approached
 - **Potential curse** - The guardian troll suggests supernatural protection
-- **Unknown magical effects** - The nature of Auril's influence here is unclear
+- **Unknown magical effects** - The nature of Auriel's influence here is unclear

 ## Our Experience

 We discovered this hidden church during our travels in [[The Frost]].
 The magical vines made it difficult to even see the building initially.

 When we attempted to investigate, an [[Ice Troll]] emerged from the church, forcing us into combat.
-The creature's presence suggests the location is either cursed or actively defended by Auril's magic.
+The creature's presence suggests the location is either cursed or actively defended by Auriel's magic.

 The combination of predatory vines, the ice troll guardian, and signs of mysterious maintenance made this one of the more unsettling discoveries in our northern journey.

 ## Theological Significance

 A temple to a goddess of duality, balance, chaos, and beauty hidden in the harsh northern wilderness carries symbolic weight.
-The snowflake iconography suggests Auril may have particular connection to winter and the frozen north.
+The snowflake iconography suggests Auriel may have particular connection to winter and the frozen north.

 ---